Check for Leaks

 3. Use the WaterSmart Customer Portal

 The WaterSmart Customer portal is a great tool to help you diagnose a leak.
 Check your daily and hourly usage to see when the leak started, the leak volume, etc. Often this can give you a good place to start when searching for your leak.
-For example, notice that the leak started when your irrigation system kicked on – check there first!
-If you need help interpreting this information, give us a call and we can help you.

 We're Fixing Our Leaks, Too